Robert Schumann: 1830s

 During successive months in 1835 Schumann met three musicians whom he regarded with particular respect: Felix Mendelssohn, Chopin and Moscheles.
 Of these, he was most influenced in his compositions by Mendelssohn, although the latter's restrained classicism is reflected in Schumann's later works rather than in those of the 1830s.
 Early in 1835 he completed two substantial compositions: Carnaval, Op.
-9 and the Symphonic Studies, Op.13.
-These works grew out of his romantic relationship with Ernestine von Fricken, a fellow pupil of Wieck.
+9 and the Symphonic Studies, Op.
+13. These works grew out of his romantic relationship with Ernestine von Fricken, a fellow pupil of Wieck.
 The musical themes of Carnaval derive from the name of her home town, Asch.
 (Note: A♭, C, B or in German musical notation "As-C-H") The Symphonic Studies are based on a melody said to be by Ernestine's father, Baron von Fricken, an amateur flautist.
 Schumann and Ernestine became secretly engaged, but in the view of the musical scholar Joan Chissell, during 1835 Schumann gradually found that Ernestine's personality was not as interesting to him as he first thought, and this, together with his discovery that she was an illegitimate, impecunious, adopted daughter of Fricken, brought the affair to a gradual end.
 According to the biographer Alan Walker, Ernestine may have been less than frank with Schumann about her background and he was hurt when he learnt the truth.
+In a letter in 1837 he acknowledged that learning of Ernestine's poverty weighed heavily on him, fearing that, given his own precarious finances and her lack of independent means, their marriage would condemn him to "work for daily bread like an artisan" (Handwerker).
+(Note: As was the custom of the time, as an illegitimate daughter, Ernestine would have no right to dowry or inheritance from the rich Baron von Fricken.)